pydrake.multibody.optimization

 The bounding box constraint that will enforce the frame velocity limit during the backward pass.

-AddJointAccelerationLimit(self: pydrake.multibody.optimization.Toppra, lower_limit: numpy.ndarray[numpy.float64[m, 1]], upper_limit: numpy.ndarray[numpy.float64[m, 1]], discretization: pydrake.multibody.optimization.ToppraDiscretization = <ToppraDiscretization.kInterpolation: 1>) Tuple[pydrake.solvers.Binding[LinearConstraint], pydrake.solvers.Binding[LinearConstraint]]
+AddJointAccelerationLimit(self: pydrake.multibody.optimization.Toppra, lower_limit: numpy.ndarray[numpy.float64[m, 1]], upper_limit: numpy.ndarray[numpy.float64[m, 1]], discretization: pydrake.multibody.optimization.ToppraDiscretization = <ToppraDiscretization.kInterpolation: 1>) tuple[pydrake.solvers.Binding[LinearConstraint], pydrake.solvers.Binding[LinearConstraint]]

 Adds an acceleration limit to all the degrees of freedom in the plant.
 The limits must be arranged in the same order as the entries in the path.